 This function is used to compare groups of individuals from whom comparable cytometry or other complex data has been generated.
 It is superior to just running a Wilcoxon analysis in that it does not consider each cluster individually, but instead uses a sparse partial least squares discriminant analysis to first identify which vector thourgh the multidimensional data cloud, created by the cluster-donor matrix, that optimally separates the groups, and as it is a sparse algorithm, applies a penalty to exclude the clusters that are orthogonal, or almost orthogonal to the discriminant vector, i.e. that do not contribute to separating the groups.

-''' dSplsda(xYData, idsVector, groupVector, clusterVector, displayVector, testSampleRows, paired = FALSE, densContour = TRUE, plotName = "default", groupName1 = unique(groupVector)[1], groupName2 = unique(groupVector)[2], thresholdMisclassRate = 0.05, title = FALSE, plotDir = ".", bandColor = "black", dotSize = 500/sqrt(nrow(xYData)), createOutput = TRUE) '''
+This is in large a wrapper for the splsda function from the mixOmics package.

+'''

+dSplsda(

+xYData,

+idsVector.

+groupVector,

+clusterVector,

+displayVector,

+testSampleRows,

+paired = FALSE,

+densContour = TRUE,

+plotName = "default",

+groupName1 = unique(groupVector)[1],

+groupName2 = unique(groupVector)[2],

+thresholdMisclassRate = 0.05,

+title = FALSE,

+plotDir = ".",

+bandColor = "black",

+dotSize = 500/sqrt(nrow(xYData)),

+createOutput = TRUE

+)

+'''

+xYData

-xYData A dataframe or matrix with two columns.
-Each row contains information about the x and y positition in the field for that observation. idsVector Vector with the same length as xYData containing information about the id of each observation. groupVector Vector with the same length as xYData containing information about the group identity of each observation.
+A dataframe or matrix with two columns.
+Each row contains information about the x and y positition in the field for that observation.